ITesserakt/Stonks-game/docs/tui.md

 Calling `auto button = std::make_shared<Button>(...)` is pretty noisy and boring.

-This can lead to very complicated and hard to read code.
+This can lead to very complicated and hard-to-read code.

 The solution is `layout builder`!

-This is a set of lightweight wrappers to eliminate boiler-plate code.
+This is a set of lightweight wrappers to eliminate boilerplate code.

 ```c++
 using namespace widget;